Pomax/are-we-flying/docs/index.md

    * updating the CSS variables we're using to show our plane and shadow.
    */
   updateMarker(css, { heading, lift }) {
-    // Point the plane in the right direction: css.setProperty(`--heading`, heading);
+    // Point the plane and shadow in the right direction: css.setProperty(`--heading`, heading);

     // And then also place the plane itself higher than
-    // its shadown on the ground, if we're in the air: css.setProperty(`--altitude`, max(lift, 0));
+    // the shadown on the ground (if we're in the air): css.setProperty(`--altitude`, max(lift, 0));
   }
 }